 Apart from Acts 2 and one or two isolated outbreaks in history, what we have today started in America in 1901.

-the banner of the Charismatic Movement.
+of the Charismatic Movement.

 NOT MANY PEOPLE HAVE A

 if they’re having a good time.
 Critics have brought forth the howls of ‘negativism’

 WE’LL LOOK AT: